More about Cloud File Sharing

 - Support both NFS and CIFS file shares

 - Available for use with Azure cloud services

 - Storage management features such as data replication, synchronization and cloning

 - Storage management features may be more than some users require

 Comparison Table: Azure Files and Cloud Volumes ONTAP

 Next in the Cloud File Sharing Series

 Like AWS, the other major public cloud file service we’ve seen so far in this series, Azure Files is a fully-managed file share, that doesn’t require a hands-on approach from the customer.In this article we saw what Azure has to offer in the realm of cloud-based file share services with its combination of Azure Files, Azure File Sync and Azure Files Share Snapshots.

 But Cloud Volumes ONTAP does something different, offering advanced features for users who want to get more out of their cloud file services and need more control over their data, for any number of reasons including cost-efficiency, data recovery or automation requirements.

 With Azure Files, testing to see if the solution works for your workloads is easy thanks to the free tier that Azure offers.
-We’ll see something different in the third part of this series on cloud-based file shares, where we’ll discuss services such as GlusterFS in the Google cloud.
+We’ll see something different in the third part of this series on cloud-based file shares, where we’ll discuss open-source file service solutions such as Avere vFXT and GlusterFS.